New York University School of Professional Studies: 1930s–1950s

-The School of Professional Studies was established in 1934 as the Division of General Education (DGE).
-The division offered courses in adult education such as "Character Building" and "Social Hygiene" as well as Women's Law while sponsoring lectures on "The American Way".
+In the beginning, the division had some 6,000 students across 200 courses.
+It offered courses in adult education such as "Character Building" and "Social Hygiene" as well as Women's Law (a storied class with a long history and its own alumni organization) while sponsoring lectures on "The American Way".
 New York University's School of Education did not accept the courses offered through the DGE as part of the "in-residence" requirements towards a Bachelor's degree.

-During the Depression years, when almost 25% of the U.S. workforce was unemployed, the DGE responded with training programs for new social workers in the Temporary Emergency Relief Association, the city's public welfare agency, and the Home Relief Bureau.
-As the city emerged from the Depression, DGE created the Washington Square Writing Center, the Center for Graphic Design, and began its first art workshops.
+During the Depression years, when almost 25 percent of the U.S. workforce was unemployed, the DGE responded with training programs for new social workers in the Temporary Emergency Relief Association, the city's public welfare agency, and the Home Relief Bureau.
+Many of those so trained went on to staff positions in various New Deal programs.